Current Research Studies

 • WHAT WILL PARTICIPATING IN A CLINICAL TRIAL REQUIRE OF ME?

 A patient’s involvement in a clinical trial will vary based on the study.
-For this reason, every clinical trial is required to provide patients with an informed consent form that they must sign prior to their study participation.
+For this reason, every clinical trial is required to provide patients with an informed consent form they must sign prior to study participation.
 An informed consent form explains a patient’s role in a research study and outlines exactly what is expected of the patient during their participation in the trial.
-It also outlines potential side effects of the medication being tested (if applicable), potential risks and benefits of the specific study, whether or not the patient is compensated for their participation, and more.
+It also explains the potential sideeffects of the medication being tested (if applicable), potential risks and benefits of the specific study, whether or not the patient is compensated for their participation, and more.

 CONTACT US